-Visalia Child Sex Crime Defense Lawyer
+Visalia and Bakersfield Child Sex Crime Defense Lawyer

 Committing a lewd or lascivious act on a child under the age of 14 years violates California Penal Code section 288(a).
 In the context of Penal Code section 288, a lewd or lascivious act involves any touching of a child with the intent of arousing, appealing to, or gratifying the lust, passions, or sexual desires of either the perpetrator or the child.
 Contact with the child's bare skin or private parts is not required.
 Any part of the child's body or the clothes the child is wearing may be touched.

 This may also include causing a child to touch his or her own body, the perpetrator's body, or someone else's body at the instigation of a perpetrator who has the required intent.
 For the purposes of classifying the age of the victim, under California law, a person becomes one year older on the first minute of his or her birthday.

 To prove that the defendant is guilty of this crime, the prosecution must prove that:

 - The defendant willfully touched any part of a child's body either on the bare skin or through the clothing; or the defendant willfully caused a child to touch his or her own body, the defendant's body, or the body of someone else, either on the bare skin or through the clothing;